context1000/context1000/README.md

 docker run -p 8000:8000 chromadb/chroma
 ```

+### Prepare documentation

+Start with special docs template: <https://github.com/context1000/templates>.
+Or grab a raw template from <https://github.com/context1000/docs>.

 ### Index your documentation

-Use special docs template from: <https://github.com/context1000/docs>.
+It will be vectorized and stored documentation content in ChromaDB.

 ```bash
 npx context1000 index /path/to/docs